develop-me/bootcamp--week-07-08--laravel/challenges/09-unit-testing/README.md

 1) Create a method on `Owner` called `validPhoneNumber`.
 It should return `true` if the owner's telephone number is valid and `false` otherwise.
 Test it with at least five different values.

+1) Create an appropriate unit test for the `dangerous` method of `Animal`.
+Test it for all five possible values of biteyness.

 ### Testing With Databases

 1) Use `Owner::create()` and test that it gets added to the database (This is testing Laravel rather than code we've written, so would not be a good test in a real app, but it's a good starting point)

+1) Create a method on `Owner` called `numberOfPets()` that returns the number of pets an Owner owns.
+Create tests for it by adding data to the test database.
+Make sure you test it on at least an owner with zero, one, or two pets.

 ### Tricksy